 Most people aren’t familiar with spinal muscular atrophy (SMA) until it affects their child.
 Whether your child was diagnosed during prenatal testing or newborn screening or in early childhood, you suddenly had a whole new world to learn about.

-While SMA is a rare neuromuscular disease, you are never alone.
-Parents on mySMAteam offer support and suggestions to other parents.
-One member advised: “If kids don’t meet their developmental milestones, ask every question to the doctor. … Don’t get scared.
+Although SMA is a rare neuromuscular disease, you are never alone.
+Parents and caregivers on mySMAteam offer support and suggestions to others.
+One member advised, “If kids don’t meet their developmental milestones, ask every question to the doctor. … Don’t get scared.
 It’s about you as a parent learning how to work this out.
 There is a lot of support and care available; just ask.”

-It’s not unusual for parents to go through a range of emotions as they begin to cope with their child’s SMA diagnosis.
-Most parents have some vision of how their child’s life will unfold.
+It’s not unusual for parents to go through a range of emotions as they begin to cope with their child’s diagnosis of SMA.
+Most parents and caregivers have some vision of how their child’s life will unfold.
 Some parts of this vision may change once SMA comes into the picture.
 This sudden change can lead to feelings of grief, including anger, fear, denial, and depression.

 It’s important to remember that every child is different, and doctors can’t perfectly predict how SMA will affect your child over time.
-It’s also important to remember that significant advances have been made in SMA treatments in the past few years that could impact life expectancy.
+It’s also important to remember that significant advances made in SMA treatments over the past few years could affect life expectancy.

 Talking to a therapist and connecting with other families through SMA support groups — online or in person — can be helpful as you work to accept and understand your child’s diagnosis.

 Educating other people about SMA can increase their level of empathy and understanding toward your child.
 Offering information and encouraging others to ask questions can reduce the stigma around your child’s condition and help others feel more at ease.